ESV-Sweetplum/qua-tools/README.md

 ## Installation

-Open a terminal in the root of your project, and run `npm i qua-tools --save-dev`.
+Open a terminal in the root of your project, and run `npm install @esv-sweetplum/qua-tools`.

 ## Usage